 Examples of First Year International Sites

-Faculty Directed Electives in Bolivia, Jamaica and Swaziland, descriptions of which can be found in the Biennium I Elective Catalog (PDF).
+Faculty Directed Electives in Jamaica and Swaziland, descriptions of which can be found in the Biennium I Elective Catalog (PDF).

 Student Initiated Electives